wigy/doccer/README.md

 # doccer
 Toos for bundling one or more Typescript project documentation into single runable viewing service.

+NOTE: This has been continued as a part of https://github.com/dataplugoy/tasenor-bookkeeper

 ## Usage

 Define a configuration `doccer.json` having the title of the project and repositories.
 It should